 A5: Cellular and molecular responses to trauma-induced damage of the distal respiratory epithelium

-PI: M. Frick
+PI: H. Barth and M. Frick